MISP/misp-rfc/misp-noticelist-format/raw.md

 .# Abstract

-This document describes the MISP noticelist format which describes a simple JSON format to represent list of notices used to inform MISP users of the legal, privacy, policy or even technical implications of using specific attributes, categories or objects.

-MISP noticelist is a public repository of noticelist used to provide information to the user.
+This document describes the MISP noticelist format which describes a simple JSON format to represent list of notices used to inform MISP users of the legal, privacy, policy or even technical implications of using, storing and sharing specific attributes, categories or objects.
+MISP noticelist can be used in threat intelligence or information sharing platform.
+A reference implementation and public repository is maintained within the open source MISP project.

 {mainmatter}

 # Introduction

-As the user navigates through the MISP interface, he can sometimes be lost about what to do or not to do on the plaform.
+As the user navigates through the MISP interface, he can sometimes be lost about what to do or not to do on the platform.
 Noticelist have been created in order to help and guide the user during his use of MISP, by showing several information to him, or giving him easy reminders.
 For instance, due to GDRP, users are expected to be more careful about the information they share, and the GDPR noticelist can be used to help them with this new regulation.

 MISP noticelist is a public repository of list of notices to show to the user about the information he uses or share.